 I could announce that I've worked in Britain and around the world; that I've been on fascinating shoots and that I've been on routine shoots.

-I could say that I've been to posh locations and that I've seen a dive or two; that I've been in submarines, helicopters and warships; that I've shot guns shooting, hotels accommodating and workplaces working; that I've worked with comfortable budgets and got by on a shoestring.
+I could say that I've been to posh locations and that I've seen a dive or two; that I've been in submarines, helicopters and warships; that I've shot guns shooting, hotels accommodating and workplaces working; that I've been given comfortable budgets and got by on a shoestring.

 I could add that I've been commissioned by small firms and large conglomerates; that I've worked with experts and novices, with tradesmen and craftsmen, with CEOs and technicians, with clients who know what they want and those who look for direction.

-I could state that I've worked for agencies, architects, technology and communications companies, FTSE companies, armed forces and the MOD; both directly with end clients and agency led projects.
+I could state that I've worked for agencies, architects, technology and communications companies, FTSE companies, armed forces and the MOD.

 But I'll do none of that.
 I’ll simply let my work supply the narrative.